Search methods

 class SwapStar(data: ProblemData)

 Explores the SWAP* neighbourhood of [1].
-The SWAP* neighbourhood explores free form re-insertions of clients \(U\) and \(V\) in the given routes (so the clients are exchanged between routes, but they are not necessarily inserted in the place of the other exchanged client).
+The SWAP* neighbourhood consists of free form re-insertions of clients \(U\) and \(V\) in the given routes (so the clients are swapped, but they are not necessarily inserted in the place of the other swapped client).

 References